-Truckee’s Montgomery sets school record; North Tahoe duo races to fastest times in 2A
+Truckee’s Montgomery sets school record in 1,600 meters, North Tahoe duo races to fastest times in 2A

 Truckee distance runner Montana Montgomery ran to a school record in the 1,600 meters last Saturday at the Thunder Invitational in Rocklin.